 The most clever thing about this new BlackBerry design is that it hides the fingerprint sensor inside the small space bar at the bottom of the phone.
 It’s an odd shape for a biometric scanner.

 There's also a custom 'convenience' button we mapped to the camera app, but found it more annoying than helpful due to its easy-to-mispress location.
 “Oh, the camera is open... again.”
+The inability of this button to also wake the device from sleep further limits its usefulness day-to-day.

 During calls, it functions as a mute button, which we found useful.
 It’s easy to remember this button exists during active calls, not when you’re first picking up your smartphone from a table.
 “Again, with the camera opening?!”